youarenothimbro/youarenothimbro/README.md

 ## 📫 Contact & Support

 - 💬 **Discord**: `.youarenothimbro`
-- 🐛 Found a bug or have feedback? → Join our Discord Server.
+- 🐛 Found a bug or want to give a feedback? → Join our Discord Server.
 - https://discord.gg/comingsoon